AngeloGalav/gauntlet/README.md

     - [x] batch lime/gradcam (no display, only save) (i.e. run and save all gradcam for a batch or collection of batches to see them later)
     - [x] test to see if we can use less layers in gradcam for speeding up the computation (result: layer4 should be fine for resnet).
     - [x] create gradcam/lime function that takes a SINGLE image as input (in the format found in server.py) and returns the plt object!!!
-    - [ ] extend webapp_gradcam function to work with lime as well
+    - [x] extend webapp_gradcam function to work with lime as well
+    - check every function to confirm it work with the new setup

 - [ ] webapp frontend
     - [x] dynamic model selection